All Conditions & Treatments

 A plaster splint or cast is applied and molded to the patient’s forearm and hand.
 Often, the plaster may extend above the elbow to help provide additional stability and neutralize the extensive forces that can be generated by natural movements of the arm and forearm.

 Following closed reduction, subsequent treatment will be recommended based on an array of patient-related and radiographic factors.
-The condition and needs of the patient are of paramount importance when considering treatment options, and include the patient’s general medical status, activity level, age, and bone quality.?
+The condition and needs of the patient are of paramount importance when considering treatment options, and include the patient’s general medical status, activity level, age, and bone quality.

-• The degree of fragmentation of the bone
+• degree of fragmentation of the bone

-• The integrity of the joint surface.
+• integrity of the joint surface

-After considering these factors, as well as the general health and needs of the patient, a surgeon will decide whether a fracture is likely to be stable or unstable following reduction, and will recommend one or more of the following treatment options:
+After considering these factors, as well as the general health and needs of the patient, a surgeon will decide whether a fracture is likely to be stable or unstable following closed reduction, and will recommend one or more of the following treatment options:

 Casting